 Following on the increase in wage class actions, this week brings us a hefty settlement for shoe retailer, Payless Shoesource Inc. Last March, former Payless store managers filed suit in Connecticut federal court, accusing the company of misclassifying them as exempt and failing to pay them overtime.

-Uber Settlement with Drivers
+Uber Settlement with Drivers/

 Uber will pay up to $100 million to settle labor suits with drivers.

-Fleetmatics Misclassifies Inside Sales Reps to Refuse Overtime Pay
+Fleetmatics Misclassifies Inside Sales Reps to Refuse Overtime Pay/

 Collective action against Fleetmatics under the Fair Labor Standards Act to require payment of overtime wages due to employees that were classified as exempt from receiving overtime payment.

 The case is Gillard, Stramiello, individually and on behalf of all others similarly situated v.
 Fleetmatics USA LLC.
 8:16-cv-00081-JDW-MAP, pending in the United States District Court, Middle District of Florida.
-See the complaint (pdf).

-Plaintiff are present and former inside sales representatives of Defendant Fleetmatics working under titles of business development representative and closer.
+Plaintiff are present and former inside sales representatives of defendant Fleetmatics working under titles of business development representative and closer.
 The lawsuit seeks conditional certification as a collective action on behalf of the class of inside sales representatives consisting of all current and formerly employed inside sales reps of Fleetmatics working under one or more of the following job titles: Closer, Business Development representative, Account Manager, Account Rep, Consultant, Account Executive, Account Manager and others over the preceding 3 years.

-Collective Action against Tire Kingdom for Overtime Wages Due
+Collective Action Against Tire Kingdom for Overtime Wages Due/

-We filed a collective action complaint (pdf) on behalf of Czopek, Knott and Eastlick, U.S. District Court, Middle District of Florida.
+We filed a collective action complaint on behalf of Czopek, Knott and Eastlick, in the U.S. District Court, Middle District of Florida.

-Stewart v.
-Enhanced Recovery Company, LLC
+Overtime Wage Case - Stewart v.
+Enhanced Recovery Company, LLC/

 FLSA class overtime wage case on behalf of all hourly employees of ERC for failure to pay overtime wages at a rate of one and one half times the employees’ regular rate of pay.